Rockwood Conservation Area: Fishing

 Fishing is permitted within the Eramosa River.
 The Grand River Conservation Area and the Ministry of Natural Resources fill the waters once a year with rainbow trout in a goal to promote fishing.

 Trails

 With occasionally high cliffs and steep inclines, the two main trails allow hikers to travel beside the river’s edge and within the forest.
 Accessible by wheelchairs in most areas, these trails can be reached from either the beach or the mill ruins.

 Swimming

 There is a large sandy beach in the conservation area which allows visitors to go swimming during the summer.
 There is no beach patrol in this area, however a life-jacket loaner program is offered.

 Recreation

 A mini golf course is located near the front entrance as well as a playground for children.
 Canoeing is one of the more popular activities at the conservation area.
 Canoes, kayaks and paddleboards can be rented on weekends during the summer.

-Rockwood Nature Centre

-The Grand River Conservation Authority operates the Rockwood Nature Centre in Rockwood Park.
-Open seasonally, the Centre offers environmental education programs in caving and geology, stream studies, orienteering and canoeing.
-There are family events and environmental day camp programs.